phenixdigital/phoenix_storybook/guides/components.md

 ## Block, slots & let

-Liveview let you define blocks of HEEx content in your components, referred to as as slots.
+LiveView let you define blocks of HEEx content in your components, referred to as slots.
 They can be passed in your variations with the `:slots` keys :

 ```elixir